marcandrysco/Misc/emech/README.md

 The `chkabort` macro prints the errors message and aborts the program.

+The `chkbool` macro converts the error message into a simple boolean where true indicates success and false indicates failure.
+Any error message is automatically freed.

+The `chkwarn` macro is identical to `chkbool` by returning a boolean that indicates success, except that an error message will be printed.
+Any error message is automatically freed.

     void unreachable()

 The `unreachable` macro is used to mark code that should never be reached.
 If `RELEASE` is defined, the compiler will optimize accordingly and therefore any code that calls `unreachable` will execute undefined.
 If `RELEASE` is not defined, an error will be printed and the program will be aborted.

+## Examples